jonasbarth/bi-nm-final-project/README.md

 * `gda_summary_df.csv`: a summary of the Polydactyly GDA and basic network data.
 * `network_metrics.csv`: graph metrics for the disease genes of the disease LCC.
 * `betweenness_centrality_csv_degree.pdf`: a scatterplot of node betweenness centrality as a function of node degree.

+## 2. Comparative Analysis of Gene Disease Identification Algorithms
+Using the `ppi_lcc.txt` and `seed_genes.txt` files, we want to compare three different algorithms in their gene disease prediction capabilities:

+* DIAMOnD
+* DiaBLE
+* Diffusion

+The [`2_cross_validation`](2_cross_validation.ipynb) notebook will run a Cross Validation (CV) of these three algorithms on the `ppi_lcc.txt` and `seed_genes.txt` files, assuming that they are in the project root directory.
+It will save the resulting metrics files in a `metric` folder:

+* `metrics/cv_diamond.csv`: precision, recall, and F1 metrics for DIAMonD.
+* `metrics/cv_diable.csv`: precision, recall, and F1 metrics for DiaBLE.
+* `metrics/cv_diffusion.csv`: precision, recall, and F1 metrics for the Cytoscape Diffusion algorithm.

+Additionally, there will be two plots in the `figures` folder:

+* `figures/diffusion_comparison.pdf`: precision, recall, and F1 metrics comparison for various `time` parameter values.
+* `figures/algorithm_comparison.pdf`: precision, recall, and F1 metrics comparison between DIAMOnD, DiaBLE, and Diffusion.